Mystery Play of Elche

-The Mystery Play of Elche or Elche Mystery Play (Misteri d'Elx /ca-valencia/; Misterio de Elche /es/), is a liturgical drama from the Middle Ages that reenacts the Dormition and Assumption of the Blessed Virgin Mary.
+The Mystery Play of Elche or Elche Mystery Play (Misteri d'Elx /ca/; Misterio de Elche /es/), is a liturgical drama from the Middle Ages that reenacts the Dormition and Assumption of the Blessed Virgin Mary.

-The two-act mystery play is performed annually on 14 and 15 August in the Basilica de Santa María in the city of Elche.
+The two-act mystery play is performed annually on 14 and 15 August in the Basílica de Santa María in the city of Elche (Elx).
 In 2001, UNESCO declared it one of the Masterpieces of the Oral and Intangible Heritage of Humanity and, in 2008, inscribed it on its Representative List.

 Origins

 Two stories exist regarding the date of creation of the Misteri d'Elx.
 The older account, which placed its origin in the 13th century, was put forth by Cristobal Sanz in his history of the city written at the beginning of the 17th century.
 After confessing that he was unable to prove his history, he proposed that the earliest inhabitants of the city had celebrated it in 1276.
 He also adds another older story: after the conquest of the city by James I the Conqueror in 1265, the inhabitants of the city conceived the idea of a mystery play on the day the city was retaken from the Moors.

 In 1717, José Antón, Attorney General of the Marquisate of Elche, also supported the theory and added a miraculous element: the arrival of a mysterious ark on the beaches of Elche in May 1266.
 The strange box contained the image of the Virgin of the Assumption still enshrined in the Basilica, and the Consueta, a document containing the script and occasionally the music of the play.
 This story was maintained in part to excuse a possible mistake of the composer, Óscar Esplá (1886–1976), who asserted that in 1924, he had been shown a letter of 1266 authorizing the play.
 This letter was allegedly preserved in the Municipal Archives of Elche, despite the fact that it has never been seen since or even cited.
 The work carried out by Esplá, and his importance as a composer, revived the theory of the play's origin in the 13th century.

 Since the end of the 19th century when historians first arrived at Elche and studied the play, the date of its composition was given a terminus ante quem of around the turn of 15th century.
 At present, most scholars from multiple disciplines (literary, theatrical, musical, linguistics, iconography, etc.) agree to a composition date of the latter half of the 15th century, without emphasizing any precedents in existence in the city.